ridbraheem/analyzer/README.md

 # analyzer

-Aanlyzer is a dashboard builder that lets you build and customize your own dashboard fast and easy.
+Analyzer is a dashboard builder that lets you build and customize your own dashboard fast and easy.
 Try it out and let me know what you think.

 https://ridwanullah-ibraheem.shinyapps.io/analyzer/